The New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa (NZGB) comprises ten members.

 - Jenni Vernon – nominated by the Minister for Land Information

 Jenni is a trained primary school teacher, holds a Masters in Environmental Management, and is an accredited Resource Management Act Hearings Commissioner.
 Jenni served 12 years on the Waikato Regional Council, holding the position of Chair from 2004-2007.
-Jenni is currently the leader of the Strategic Planning and Resource Management team at Waikato District Council.
+Jenni formerly lead the Strategic Planning and Resource Management team at Waikato District Council.

 - Rikirangi Gage – nominated by the Minister of Māori Affairs